mindgruve/style-guide/README.md

 To get started:

 1. Run `composer require mindgruve/style-guide` in the application root.
-2. Run `composer style-guide generate www/style-guide` to install the basic style guide mini-site to www/style-guide in your project.
+2. Run `composer style-guide generate www/style-guide` to install the basic style guide mini-site to __www/style-guide__ and the config file to __confgi/mgStyleGuide.ini__.
 3. Add all the styles and javascript you use in your site to the __mgStyleGuide.ini__ in the __config__ directory.